 -

 You start 3 instances of this application.
-An instance in this case is a JVM process, which can be in a Docker container, a virtual machine, or a bare-metal server.
+Each instance is a JVM process running in a Docker container, virtual machine, or on bare-metal hardware.

 -

-As the super stream has 3 partitions, each application instance will create a super stream consumer that maintains internally 3 consumer instances.
-That is 9 Java instances of consumer overall.
+Since the super stream has 3 partitions, each application instance creates a super stream consumer that maintains 3 internal consumer instances.
+This results in 9 consumer instances total.
 Such a super stream consumer is a composite consumer.

 -